FEADME: Fast Elliptical Accretion Disk Modeling Engine: Introduction

 Disk emission, however, rarely arises from a simple, pristine Keplerian flow.
 A larger body of theoretical and observational work has shown that radiative transfer through disk atmospheres and outflows can significantly reshape broad-line profiles.
 Disk-wind models \citep{murray1996,proga2000,chajet2013} predict strong anisotropies and the suppression or merging of the two Doppler peaks. \citet{flohic2012} applied a detailed disk-wind radiative transfer framework to Balmer-line profiles and demonstrated that even modest winds can alter line shapes enough to obscure disk signatures that would otherwise be interpreted as classical DPEs.
 Similarly, \citet{bon2009} investigated the interplay between disk-like emission and the broader BLR using multi-component Gaussian, Lorentzian, and disk models, finding that many AGN with apparently single-peaked profiles may still be consistent with underlying disk emission partially masked by outflows or lower-density gas.
+For the objects considered here, we nevertheless treat the double-peaked or strongly asymmetric component as disk-dominated.
+This interpretation is motivated by the broad red and blue velocity structure expected from rotation and by previous successful disk modeling of comparable AGN and TDE spectra \citep{eracleous1995,strateva2003,hung2020,wevers2022,earl2025}.
+In this framework, outflows or reprocessing layers are allowed to contribute additional non-disk emission, but are not assumed to replace the ordered disk-like component.

 Alternative BLR geometries such as two-phase BLR structures \citep{popovic2004}, elliptical disks \citep{eracleous1995,strateva2003}, and precessing eccentric disks \citep{eracleous1995,storchi-bergmann1997} have been invoked to explain asymmetric or transient double-peaked profiles.
-Elliptical disk models, in particular, enable eccentricity, apsidal orientation, and precession to be incorporated into the velocity field, resulting in line profile shapes that cannot be generated by circular disks alone.
-They have been widely used both in model AGN and to interpret the physical evolution of long-lived profile asymmetries such as those in Arp 102B or 3C~390.3 \citep{storchi-bergmann2003b,gezari2007,lewis2010,schimoia2012,schimoia2017}.
+In a single-epoch spectrum, elliptical disk models introduce eccentricity and apsidal orientation into the velocity field, producing line-profile shapes that cannot be generated by circular disks alone.
+In multi-epoch data, changes in the fitted orientation or profile asymmetry can then be interpreted as evidence for precession of the eccentric disk.
+These models have been widely used both to model AGN spectra and to interpret the physical evolution of long-lived profile asymmetries such as those in Arp 102B or 3C~390.3 \citep{storchi-bergmann2003b,gezari2007,lewis2010,schimoia2012,schimoia2017}.